tinyplex/tinybase/site/demos/02_rolling_dice/grouping.md

 }
 ```

-We then change our React app to comprise a IndexView component which will render
+We then change our React app to comprise an IndexView component which will render
 the `Rolls` component for each slice in the index (in turn rendering the `Roll`
 component for each roll Row):